LukeGrahamLandry/franca/devlog.md

   - oh the one extra ADD is just the first elf in emu/run.fr/main()
 - subprocess.fr/become() support examples/os by just spawn+wait since can't exec

-TODO: im guessing posix_spawn never deallocating the elf segments is the problem.
 TODO: module init mode that doesn't allocate big data segments, just a tiny bit for got.

 ## (Sep 10) rv emu